LearningKijo/LearningKijo/README.md

 ## Hi there 👋 Thank you for visiting @LearningKijo
-I'm @LearningKijo, and my content will focus on two topics: KQL and malware analysis.
-For KQL, I'll provide learning resources and tips, along with "out-of-the-box KQL queries" for advanced cyber attack hunting.
-In the malware analysis section, I'll cover basic static and dynamic analysis to observe malware activities.
+I'm @LearningKijo, and my content will focus on two topics: KQL and cybersecurity research.
+For KQL, I'll provide learning resources and tips, along with 'out-of-the-box KQL queries' for advanced cyber attack hunting.
+In the cybersecurity research section, I'll cover a wide range of topics such as attack insights, recent breaches, vulnerabilities, advanced KQL, malware analysis, and more.

 ![image](https://github.com/LearningKijo/LearningKijo/assets/120234772/8bc41545-7264-4f5b-8b6a-1243a75e49c4)